MicrosoftDocs/OfficeDocs-O365SecComp-pr.zh-TW/SecurityCompliance/use-content-search-for-targeted-collections.md

       }while ($complianceSearch.Status -ne 'Completed')
       if ($complianceSearch.Items -gt 0)
       {
-          # Create a Complinace Search Action and wait for it to complete.
+          # Create a Compliance Search Action and wait for it to complete.
 The folders will be listed in the .Results parameter
           $complianceSearchAction = New-ComplianceSearchAction -SearchName $searchName -Preview
           do
           {